Abdul2Harris/TinyLink/README.md

-✨ TinyLink — A Modern URL Shortener
+TinyLink — A Modern URL Shortener

-A Full-Stack Assignment built with Next.js, Prisma, and PostgreSQL
+A Full-Stack Web Application built with Next.js, Prisma, and PostgreSQL

 TinyLink is a clean, fast, and production-ready URL shortener featuring custom short codes, analytics tracking, responsive UI, and polished UX.